jasonparkerbissell/stm32-ws2811-ws2812-ws2812b-ws281x-tim-pwm-dma-timer/readme.md

 ### Todo

 Move to pins, timers, and DMA channels and DMAMUX that exist on less-featured STM32 micros.
+For example, STM32G030/050/070 only have DMA1 and STM32G030 is limited to 5 channels.